Skip to content

 Similar to other DSA course materials, readers are generally expected to possess basic proficiency in writing and executing programs prior to engaging this module, but are not assumed to have mastery of either the Rust language or the underlying mathematical principles of DSA.

 The subject matter also draws on foundational mathematical concepts.
-Familiarity with algebra and discrete mathematics is beneficial, and exposure to more theoretical topics such as set and graph theory can further aid comprehension, but are not strictly necessary.
+Familiarity with algebra (summation, function modeling, etc.) and discrete mathematics (relations, set theory, graph theory, etc.) can further aid comprehension, but rigorous study of these domains is not strictly necessary.
 For readers with no formal discrete mathematics background, Susanna Epp’s Discrete Mathematics with Applications provides a fantastic reference.

 Content Organization